-Although he was America’s good close pal when he was heroically gassing tens of thousands of Iranians throughout much of the 1980s, Saddam Hussein’s invasion of Kuwait was unjustifiable, the human rights abuses that followed were real (well, some of them were real–many, like the infamous “Iraqi soldiers pulled Kuwaiti babies out of incubators and left them to die” horror story, were invented by PR firms hired by Kuwaiti royals), and the threat he posed to Saudi Arabia was legitimate cause for concern.
-I don’t like the fact that we’re all so dependent on oil any more than you do, but that’s something we should have started changing 18 years before the Gulf War.
-We did not.
-And given that we were–are–so dependent on oil, it’s understandable most of the world found it intolerable that such an obviously malign actor should be one more military offensive away from controlling a third or so of the world’s proven reserves.
+That’s not necessarily to criticize the Gulf War, at least not in isolation.
+Although he was America’s good close pal when he was heroically gassing tens of thousands of Iranians throughout much of the 1980s, Saddam Hussein’s invasion of Kuwait was obviously unjustifiable, the human rights abuses that followed were heinous, and the threat he posed to Saudi Arabia, and therefore to a sizable portion of the world’s oil supply, was genuine.
+Believe me, I don’t like the fact that we’re all so dependent on oil–I think we should have started a serious transition to alternative energy more than forty years ago–but given that we are so dependent on oil, I can understand why it was deemed intolerable in 1990 that such an obviously malign actor should be one more military offensive away from controlling a third or so (or whatever it was back then) of the world’s oil reserves.

-The Gulf War also brought us Gulf War Syndrome, contaminated parts of Kuwait and Iraq with used depleted uranium ammunition, and, courtesy of the the retreating Iraqis, left oil wells all over Kuwait burning and leaking.
-The full health and environmental impacts of these things is still not fully known.
-The war also led Iraqi Kurds and Shiʿa Arabs to rebel against Saddam, only to be brutally suppressed when the US, which heavily encouraged their rebellions, decided not to help them out.
-And it gave us the WMD issue, even as it actually marked the beginning of the end of Saddam’s WMD programs.
+The Gulf War brought us Gulf War Syndrome, dispersed spent depleted uranium weaponry all over Kuwait and parts of Iraq, and the retreating Iraqis left behind burning and leaking oil wells whose environmental impacts are still not entirely known.
+It led Iraqi Kurds and Shiʿa Arabs to rebel, only to be brutally suppressed when the US, which encouraged their rebellions, decided not to help them out.
+And it gave us the WMD issue, even as it actually marked the beginning of the end of Saddam’s WMD program.